Giant haplochromis

-The giant haplochromis (Hemitilapia oxyrhyncha) is a species of cichlid endemic to Lake Malawi and Lake Malombe, preferring areas with sandy substrates and Vallisneria patches.
+The giant haplochromis (Hemitilapia oxyrhynchus) is a species of cichlid endemic to Lake Malawi and Lake Malombe, preferring areas with sandy substrates and Vallisneria patches.
 It is an algae eater, obtaining its food by scraping it from the leaves of aquatic plants.
 This species grows to a length of 20 cm TL.
 This fish can also be found in the aquarium trade.
 This species is the only known member of its genus.